Click Here Shop at Stormsurf!

 Introduction

 The Weather Models provide animated forecast imagery for the atmosphere while the Wave Models focus on the oceans surface.
 It is the interaction of the atmosphere on the ocean in the form of wind that generates waves, so the focus of the Weather Models is naturally surface wind.
-Likewise the result of that wind is seas, sometimes reaching monstrous proportions.
-So the Wave Models focus on sea height and the effects those seas have on other areas of the oceans surface over time and distance.
+Likewise the result of that wind blowing on the oceans surface is chop, which can build into windwaves, sometimes reaching monstrous proportions if the wind is strong enough, lasts long enough and covers a large enough area.
+Those windwaves eventually migrate away from the fetch area that created them, and as the raw components dissipate, swell emerges.
+It is swell that make the best surf, and is what is most sough after by surfers.

 Our models are broken down into 4 geographic categories: